Superficial dissection of the back of the neck.

 There are two distinct regions in the pituitary gland: the anterior lobe (adenohypophysis) and the posterior lobe (neurohypophysis).
 The activity of the adenohypophysis is controlled by releasing hormones from the hypothalamus.
 The neurohypophysis is controlled by nerve stimulation.

 Growth hormone (GH) is a protein that stimulates the growth of bones, muscles, and other organs by promoting protein synthesis.
 This hormone drastically affects the appearance of an individual because it influences height.
 If there is too little growth hormone in a child, that person may become a pituitary dwarf of normal proportions but small stature.
 An excess of the hormone in a child results in an exaggerated bone growth, and the individual becomes exceptionally tall or a giant.

 Thyroid-stimulating hormone, or thyrotropin, causes the glandular cells of the thyroid to secrete thyroid hormone.
 When there is a hypersecretion of thyroid-stimulating hormone, the thyroid gland enlarges and secretes too much thyroid hormone.

 Antidiuretic hormone (ADH) promotes the reabsorption of water by the kidney tubules, with the result that less water is lost as urine.
 This mechanism conserves water for the body.
 Insufficient amounts of antidiuretic hormone cause excessive water loss in the urine.

 Hypophysectomy is the surgical removal or destruction of the pituitary gland.
-The operation may be conducted by opening the skull or by the insetion of special needles that produce a very low temperature (cryosurgery).
+The operation may be conducted by opening the skull or by the insertion of special needles that produce a very low temperature (cryosurgery).
 Radiotherapy (e.g., by insertion of needles of yttrium-90) can also be used to destroy parts of the pituitary.

-A brief history of the pituitaryThe pituitary was certainly known to Calen in 200 AD but its role was misunderstood.
-Even in the 16th century Vesalius proclaimed that its function was to secrete a substance into the nose.
-It was not until the latter part of the 19th century that its true properties began to be elucidated.
+The pituitary was certainly known to Galen in 200 AD but its role was misunderstood.
+Even in the sixteenth century Vesalius proclaimed that its function was to secrete a substance into the nose.
+It was not until the latter part of the nineteenth century that its true properties began to be elucidated.
 A significant breakthrough came in 1886, when the French neurologist Pierre Marie described acromegaly and gigantism, conditions caused by overactivity and enlargement of the pituitary.